MylesBorins/mylesborins.com/content/projects/voxelMeter.md

 </div>

 voxelMeter is an audio visualizer that uses the Fast Fourier Transform to visualize the frequency spectrum using cubes!
 It was built using cross platform open source software, and will compile/run on mac and linux... isn't that grand?

+Find out more about the application on the [project site](https://ccrma.stanford.edu/~mborins/256a/voxelMeter/)

+Find the source on [github](https://github.com/TheAlphaNerd/voxelMeter)